Logo Voyage

 Select

-If an article gets several comments in favor and none against for a week or so, it's eligible to be placed in an appropriate time-slot in the Upcoming queue.
+If an article gets three comments in favor and no (unresolved) comments against, it's eligible to be placed in an appropriate time-slot in the Upcoming queue.
 If the objections are relatively minor and are being worked on, add them to the Upcoming queue tentatively (add a question mark "?" after the article).
 Feel free to move the queue around or swap articles if it makes sense.
 If a nomination clearly does not make the grade and if the objections are not easily fixable, they go into the Slush pile (current slush pile).

 Once a nomination has been scheduled, an appropriate banner image and text blurb must be selected.
 Go to Wikivoyage:Destination of the month candidates/Banners to start that discussion.